Joe Burrow says it's too early to tell if a calf injury will keep him out of Monday night's game

 He came out flat again last Sunday against the Ravens, passing for 35 yards in the first half.
 He began to look like his old self in the second half, moving the ball and throwing a pair of short touchdown passes to Higgins — but also throwing an interception in the red zone when a score would have given the Bengals the lead.

 The highest-paid player in the NFL has some experience with health issues.
-During the 2021 season, he was still rehabbing from major knee surgery late in the previous season but ended up leading Cincinnati to the Super Bowl and was named the NFL's Comeback Player of the Year.
+During the 2021 season, he was still rehabbing from major knee surgery late in the previous season but ended up leading Cincinnati to the Super Bowl and was honored as the AP Comeback Player of the Year.

 Just before the start of training camp in 2022, Burrow had an emergency appendectomy.
 He has acknowledged he wasn't back to full strength for the first part of the season.